What is Swami Sivananda?

 What he isn't

-Sivananda is not the source of modern Western postural yoga — that is the Krishnamacharya line through Iyengar, Pattabhi Jois and Desikachar, working in a different tradition with different priorities.
-He is not a strict non-dual teacher in the Ramana Maharshi or Nisargadatta Maharaj idiom; his framing assumes a personal devotional God alongside the impersonal Brahman, held as different faces of the same reality, and his curriculum treats sustained ethical and devotional preparation as prior to the jñāna recognition the strict non-dualists treated as immediately available.
-The hagiographic register surrounding him in Divine Life Society literature — the visionary encounters, the testimonies of his disciples, the volume of letters preserved as evidence of guru-kṛpā — does the corpus no favours with skeptical readers, but the institutional outcome is harder to dismiss: four of the largest contemporary global yoga lineages all trace through his Rishikesh āśrama, and the Yoga of Synthesis curriculum is the operating frame of the Indian-origin teaching most Western practitioners encounter without knowing whose architecture they are inside.
+Sivananda is not the source of modern Western postural yoga.
+That is the Krishnamacharya line through Iyengar, Pattabhi Jois, and Desikachar, working in a different tradition with different priorities.
+He is not a strict non-dual teacher in the Ramana Maharshi or Nisargadatta Maharaj mode.
+His framing assumes a personal devotional God alongside the impersonal Brahman, treated as different faces of the same reality.
+His curriculum places sustained ethical and devotional preparation before the jñāna recognition that strict non-dualists treat as immediately available.
+The hagiographic tone of Divine Life Society literature, with its visionary encounters and testimonies of guru-kṛpā, does not help skeptical readers.
+But the institutional outcome is harder to dismiss.
+Four of the largest contemporary global yoga lineages all trace through his Rishikesh āśrama.
+The Yoga of Synthesis curriculum is the operating frame most Western practitioners encounter without knowing whose architecture they are inside.